fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

       - app // highlight-line
 ```

-If we do not enforce the starting order with <i>depends\_on</i> there a risk that Nginx fails on startup since it tries to reslove all DNS names that are referred in the config file:
+If we do not enforce the starting order with <i>depends\_on</i> there a risk that Nginx fails on startup since it tries to resolve all DNS names that are referred in the config file:

 ```bash
 http {